Is It OK to Disable Microsoft OneDrive?

 Additional Advice

-1. Backup: Before turning off OneDrive, it is very important to back up all important files.
+1. Backup: Before turning off OneDrive, it is very important to back up all important files on OneDrive.
 This will protect you in case of any problems.

 2. Check for updates: Make sure you have the latest version of OneDrive installed.
 Updates can sometimes fix problems and improve performance.